slatedocs/slate/source/includes/_components.md

 The decision maker is responsible for resolving the verb by referencing the identity table.
 If the request does not have a remote id it will prompt the verb create(and wait for the reply).
 Otherwise, the decision maker will apply the verb `update` to the identity table.

 The Decision Maker has three major processes.
 First, it checks for subscriptions.
-Second, the Decision Maker checks the feature flag.
+Second, the Decision Maker determines if there is a feature flag.
 This is based on the action type and not the data type.
 Finally, the decision maker determines where the update decisions are going to eg. which applications(OA,MB).

 ## Subscriber